decorator-factory/typing-tips/docs/tutorial/3-generic-functions/index.md

 !!! note

     As of writing this in 2025, the typeshed uses [old-style syntax](#old-style-syntax) for type variables for compatibility.
-I translated all the examples to avoid confusion.
+I translated all the examples to new-style syntax to avoid confusion.

 ### `copy.copy`